Gimbal-less Single-Axis and Dual-Axis (Tip-Tilt) MEMS Mirrors

 Maximum tilt angle under resonant driving: -7° to +7° mechanical

-Maximum tilt angle under point-to-point driving: -6° to +6° mechanical on each axis, varies with design type.
+Maximum tilt angle under point-to-point driving: -6° to +6° mechanical on each axis, varies with design type, and in some cases is limited by mirror size.

-Maximum tilt angle under resonant driving: -7° to +7° mechanical, varies with design type.
+Maximum tilt angle under resonant driving: -7° to +7° mechanical, in some cases limited by mirror size.

 Specifications for All Devices: